 Just in South America alone you can get a vast array of landscapes and scenery.
 From beaches in Colombia to jungles and mountains in Peru and Bolivia to glaciers in Argentina to big, concrete jungles in every country, South America really offers a lot.
 Then add in New Zealand, which speaks for itself when it comes to natural beauty, and the history of both Southeast Asia and India, and this trip really offers it all to travelers.

 - Solo travelers shouldn’t have a difficult time getting around any of these regions and meeting people.
 The tourist trail is well trodden pretty much everywhere on this itinerary.

 - This is great for couples as well, with cheap accommodations nearly everywhere (private rooms in hostels are prevalent on 99% of this trip).

-- Backpackers can by on the cheap in everywhere but New Zealand, and if that just isn’t in the budget for this particular trip, taking it out and just doing South America, Southeast Asia, and India would still be a kick-ass trip.
+- Backpackers can get by on the cheap everywhere but New Zealand, and if that just isn’t in the budget for this particular trip, taking it out and just doing South America, Southeast Asia, and India would still be a kick-ass trip.

 This probably wouldn’t be the best trip for a short amount of time.
-My wife and I did this exact trip in a year.
+My wife and I did a variation of this trip in a year.
 Depending on what you want to see and where all you want to go will factor in to how much time you need.
 If you are going to hit up all four regions, I would think you’d need at least a month for each to make it worthwhile.
 But again, everyone travels differently, and I wouldn’t be surprised if someone could get it done in a month or take several years.
 It’s all up to each individual person.

 The best part about this particular trip is that you don’t need to fly much.
 Get to South America, and as long as you have the time, you can travel overland pretty much everywhere, and for cheap.
 Same with New Zealand.
 Same with Southeast Asia.
 Same with India.
 If you have a bit more coin or are shorter on time, you can certainly add a flight in here and there to save on time.